prakashDoss/services-prerequisites/README.md

  Its an independant deployable sercvice and follwed by clean code Architecuture pattern with TDD and DDD, it has an user CRUD with File operations and the below technologies we have used will list it out.

 # Service Two
-Its an independant deployable sercvice and follwed by clean code Architecuture pattern with TDD and DDD , it will encryptd the user data and store the details in requested the file formats such as CSV or XML,
+Its an independant deployable sercvice and follwed by clean code Architecuture pattern with TDD and DDD , it will store the users details in requested the file formats such as CSV or XML, and while read the data from the sources and send it to encrypted foramt.

 # Technologies used for both Services: